01-edu/public/subjects/ai/kaggle-titanic/README.md

 All people having 100% of accuracy on the Leaderboard cheated, there's no point to compare with them or to cheat.
 The Kaggle community estimates that having more than 85% is almost considered as cheated submissions as they are element of luck involved in the surviving.

-**You can't used external data sets than the ones provided in that competition.**
+**You can't use external data sets than the ones provided in that competition.**

 ### The key points